kksgandhi/micrologue/README.md

 Clone the repository and use the typescript compiler to compile the various .ts files into their respective js files.

+The "speaker name" parameter in passages sets the class of the `<p>`, so you can apply whatever css you want to it.

 TODO
 ----